lever/postings-api/README.md

 | additionalPlain  | Optional closing content for the job posting (as plaintext).
 This may be an empty string.
 | hostedUrl   | A URL which points to Lever's hosted job posting page.
 Examples: [global][leverdemo-job-site-posting-global] / [EU][leverdemo-job-site-posting-eu]
 | applyUrl    | A URL which points to Lever's hosted application form to apply to the job posting.
 Examples: [global][leverdemo-job-site-posting-application-global] / [EU][leverdemo-job-site-posting-application-eu]
+| workplaceType    | Describes the primary workplace environment for a job posting.
+May be one of `unspecified`, `on-site`, `remote`, or `hybrid`.
+Not filterable. <br /> Note: to be released in waved rollouts starting October, 2022.

 ## Get a specific job posting